-8- We have one presynaptic terminal with one postsynaptic cell body in a synapse, what do we have to do to increase the probability of generating an action

-- potential in the second neuron (post synaptic one)
+8- We have one presynaptic terminal with one postsynaptic cell body in a synapse, what do we have to do to increase the probability of generating an action potential in the second neuron (Postsynaptic one)?

-- a-increase frequency of action potential
+a-increase frequency of sub potentials

-- b-decrease number of receptors on postsynaptic region
+b-decrease number of receptors on postsynaptic region

-- c-increase number of neurotransmitters

-- d-both a and c.
+c-increase concentration of neurotransmitters released in synaptic cleft d-both a and c.

-- e-all above
+e-all above